Signed in as:

 Rules, Menu Planning & Preparation, Proper Cleaning Demonstrations, Student Interviews, Vocational Assessments, Money Management Activities, Laundry Skills Training, Job Shadowing & Volunteering Activities, Daily Living Skills Training, Healthy/Safe Living Training

 The screenings are open to any 3-5 year old child, not yet eligible for kindergarten.
-The purpose of the preschool screening is to assess development in the areas of vision, hearing, motor, speech, language, cognition and social functioning.
-The preschool screening is designed to assess a child’s development and assist in identifying children who may require further evaluation to determine eligibility for special education services or those who may be eligible for a state-funded preschool program.
+The purpose of the preschool screening is to screen development in the areas of vision, hearing, motor, speech, language, cognition and social functioning.
+The preschool screening is designed to screen a child’s development and assist in identifying children who may require further evaluation to determine eligibility for special education services or those who may be eligible for a state-funded preschool program.
 The screening is provided at no cost to families.

 Children with disabilities sometimes need and are entitled to special equipment and services to ensure that they have access to a free and appropriate education (FAPE).
 Assistive technology includes both devices and services.